spencerthayer/2024-Election-Polling-Analysis/readme.md

 **Enhancements**:

 - **Net Favorability Score**: Incorporate both favorable and unfavorable responses to provide a net favorability score:

   $$
   \text{Net Favorability} = \frac{\text{Weighted Favorable} - \text{Weighted Unfavorable}}{\text{Total Weight}}
   $$

+**Implementation Note**:

+- Ensure that both `favorable` and `unfavorable` are on comparable scales before combining.
+If one metric inherently has a larger range or different distribution, consider normalizing them to prevent one from dominating the other.

 ### 11. Combining Polling Metrics and Favorability Differential